petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 ![The color palette configuration is useful when a color selection is necessary.](./fragment-configuration-types-reference/images/10.png)

-## Menu Display Configuration
+## Navigation Menu Selector Configuration

 {bdg-secondary}`Liferay DXP 2024.Q1`

-Using the menu display configuration type, you can access FreeMarker variables in the fragment editor to create custom display styles for the fragment.
+Using the `navigationMenuSelector` configuration type, you can access FreeMarker variables through the fragment HTML editor and define markup for rendering custom navigation menus.

-To use FreeMarker variables in the fragment HTML editor, set `navigationMenuSelector` as the configuration type.
+To use FreeMarker variables in the fragment HTML editor, start by setting `navigationMenuSelector` as the [configuration type](../../developing-page-fragments/adding-configuration-options-to-fragments.md#modify-the-configuration).
+You can use the JSON snippet below as a model.

 ```json
 "fieldSets": [